AMARO: All Heavy-Atom Transferable Neural Network Potentials of Protein Thermodynamics: Associated Content

+Supporting Information is available.
+This section provides data and hyperparameters used in our computational experiments to ensure transparency and reproducibility.
+It includes specific parameters for training, model, and fast-folding protein MSMs, detailing the values used to achieve the main text results.
+Additional analyses and statistics are also provided.

-\begin{acknowledgement} AM is financially supported by Generalitat de Catalunya's Agency for Management of University and Research Grants (AGAUR) PhD grant 2024 FI-1-00278; the project PID2023-151620OB-I00 has been funded by MCIN / AEI / 10.13039/501100011033. \end{acknowledgement}
+\begin{acknowledgement} AM is financially supported by Generalitat de Catalunya's Agency for Management of University and Research Grants (AGAUR) PhD grant 2024 FI-1-00278; the project PID2023-151620OB-I00 has been funded by MCIN / AEI / 10.13039/501100011033.
+Research reported in this publication was partially supported by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health under award number R01GM140090.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health. \end{acknowledgement}